Skip to main content

 • Paper driving license

-On entering the prison through the main door you will be required to present your identification to staff.
-Staff will log you in on the system.
-You will require your identification and any money you are handing in for the person in custody's PPC.
+On entering the prison through the main door you will be required to present your identification to staff and they will log you in on the system.

 Lockers are available for any belongings not permitted in the prison.
 You will need a £1 coin to operate the locker which is refundable.
 The only items permitted to take into the visit room are the locker key (if applicable), and change or a bank card for the vending machines.